pedroscampoy/iisgm-bioinfo-test/README.md

 ## Instructions

-You are required to calculate SNP distance between those 26 *M. tuberculosis* isolates provided.
+You are required to calculate SNP distance between those 26 *M. tuberculosis* isolates provided :microbe:.

 The input files are in VCF 4.2 format, obtained with [GATK](https://gatk.broadinstitute.org/), but all information about the parameters are included within the file.